 Influencers are not the only way to boost yourself in social media.
 If you are launching a new product or service, social media can be the best place to promote information about it.
 Boosted posts that are highly targeted to your market can be beneficial to your efforts.

 While making your plan, factor in a budget for promotions and content creation.
 If you do not have the time or skillset, you will need to hire someone who does or outsource your social media [link], either all or in part.

 Social media is free but if you hope for results you need to be willing to throw a little money at it.
 Keep your goals in mind; those are the things you will want to promote!

-Facebook allows you to boost posts on Facebook and Instagram to reach a specific place, group of people or another demographic.
+Facebook allows you to boost posts on Facebook and Instagram to reach a specific place, group of people, or another demographic.
 The costs are dependent on your area and competition.
-LinkedIn allows promoted posts; Twitter allows you to promote your tweets, etc. Social media works if you are strategic in your targeting and your ad spend.
+LinkedIn allows promoted posts, Pinterest allows for promoted pins; Twitter allows you to promote your tweets, etc. Social media works if you are strategic in your targeting and your ad spend.